Approximately seven and a half million people throughout the United States visit a Chiropractor to treat some form of shoulder pain, each year.

 Chiropractic treatment for most shoulder conditions tend to utilize only a handful of techniques.

-Your doctor will need to correct the imbalance of muscle tissue with either a soft tissue or electrotherapy modalities in order to properly restore mobility to the shoulder joints and adjust any misalignments that are connected to your spine.
+Your Tucker Car Accident Doctors will need to correct the imbalance of muscle tissue with either a soft tissue or electrotherapy modalities in order to properly restore mobility to the shoulder joints and adjust any misalignments that are connected to your spine.

 Whether its poor posture from playing on the computer or getting hurt from sports, children and teenagers are just as susceptible to shoulder pain as adults are.

 Most children that are heavily involved with some type of sport tend to experience partial or full dislocations, which require immediate chiropractic treatment in order to avoid long-term pain.